Depression in Military Veterans

 Numerous on-line resources are available for healthcare providers.
 Here are just a few:

-- The PsychArmor Institute is a free online training resource for effectively engaging with members of the military community.
-PsychArmor’s School for Healthcare Providers includes courses on PTSD, substance use and suicide.
+- PsychArmor is a free online training resource for effectively engaging with members of the military community.
+PsychArmor’s courses include courses for healthcare providers on PTSD, substance use and suicide.

 - National Center for PTSD offers a variety of training and assessment tools for clinicians including the Primary Care PTSD Screen for DSM-5.